HorsesAss.Org

 We meet every Tuesday at the Montlake Ale House, 2307 24th Avenue E. Starting time is 8:00pm.
 Some people show up earlier for Dinner.

 Can’t make it to Seattle tonight?
 Check out one of the other DL meetings over the next week.
-The Tri-Cities chapter of Drinking liberally meets every Tuesday night, and Drinking Liberally Tacoma meets this Thursday.
+Tonight the Tri-Cities and Vancouver, WA chapters meet, and Thursday night Drinking Liberally Bremerton meets.
+Next Monday there are meetings of the Olympia and Yakima chapters.

 With 227 chapters of Living Liberally, including eleven in Washington state and four more in Oregon, chances are excellent there’s a chapter near you.